|Size:||6.0 in x 9.0 in|

 “I read Carol's book because I knew her before Rollie died.
 I was confident that whatever she wrote about being a widow would be clear, practical, and filled with wonderful encouragement to keep turning to Jesus, and it was all that and more.
 My plan was to pass the book on to a widow, which I will still do, but now I will be sure to have a copy handy.
 It is a one-stop book that is as relevant to widowers as it is to widows.
 Neither my wife nor I are in those categories yet, but one of us will probably be there someday, and I want her book to be close by.”

-Edward T. Welch, Counselor and Faculty Member, Christian Counseling & Education Foundation
+Edward T. Welch, Counselor and Faculty Member, Christian Counseling & Educational Foundation; author, I Have a Psychiatric Diagnosis: What Does the Bible Say?

 “Carol Cornish has written more than a book about how to be a godly widow; Carol has compiled a comprehensive manual addressing all aspects of widowhood while maintaining a razor-like focus on the matchless insights found solely in the Word of God.
 For the widow searching through her grief for God, Carol becomes what she suggests every widow should look for: “a living road map,” pointing unswervingly to God’s wisdom and love as revealed in his unfailing Word.”